stepanenko/angular-socket.io-chat/README.md

 Current reading: **The Linux Commands Handbook** by Flavio Copes

-Try to learn core commands that you will use 90% of the time.
+Learn core commands that are used 90% of the time.

-Here are some of the most commonly used and essential Bash commands:
+Some of the most common and essential Bash commands:

 1. `pwd` (Print Working Directory): Shows your current directory.
 2. `ls` (List): Lists the files and directories in the current directory.